sourcey/libsourcey/doc/api-net.md

+[Error](#structscy_1_1Error) callback.
 Override to handle errors.
 The error may be a UV error, or a custom error.

 #### `public virtual void onClose()`

+Close callback.
 Override to handle closure.

 #### `protected `[`SocketMode`](#group__net_1gadfa90186218954a86b7d57d02c563da2)` _mode`